open-component-model/ocm-spec/doc/04-extensions/04-algorithms/component-descriptor-normalization-algorithms.md

 ## `jsonNormalisationV2`

 `JsonNormalisationV2` strictly uses only the relevant component descriptor information according to the field specification.
-It is independent of the serialization format used to store the component decsriptor in some storage backend.
+It is independent of the serialization format used to store the component descriptor in some storage backend.
 Therefore, the calculated digest is finally independent of the serialization format chosen for storing the component descriptor in a storage backend.
 It uses a standard scheme according to [RFC8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785)

 Relevant fields and their mapping to the normalized data structure for `JsonNormalisationV2` are: